enzoampil/tito-joker/README.md

 *Warning: the training dataset contains NSFW jokes, so Tito Joker's humour will also reflect jokes of this nature.*

-# Basic features

-## Can tell jokes from any custom riddle input
-*Illustrated from GIF above*

 ## Automatic GIF generation based on entities
 *Turned off by default - turn on from left sidebar*